Here are some of the top questions students ask, including their answers according to the Bible.

 Aren't all religions fundamentally the same?

 The saying often goes, "there are many paths to get to heaven" [or truth, or reason, etc.].
 With all the established religions and their respective gods, how can we know for sure that any of them are more true or superior to others?
 In Luke's record of the Acts of the Apostles, he states of Jesus that "Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved" (Acts 4:12).
 Moreover, Jesus repeatedly referred to himself as being "One" with the Father/Creator (John 1:1; John 10:30, John 8:58).
-Perhaps the more important question to ask is, why haven't the other prophets of major religions made these same claims; and if they have, how did they demonstrate it?
+An important question to ask is why haven't the other prophets of major religions made these same claims?
+If they have, how did they demonstrate it, and by what standard of truth can we compare it to?

 Why do people suffer?